appium/appium-mac-driver/README.md

 ### Customize the port of AppiumForMac / Run tests in parallel

 You can launch multiple `AppiumForMac` on a same machine to run tests in parallel.
-Please consider to set `a4mPort`, `a4mAppPath` and `killAllA4MAppBeforeStart` as their capabilities to handle multiple Appium sessions on the machine.
+Please consider to set `a4mPort`, `a4mAppPath` and `killAllA4MAppBeforeStart` as their capabilities to handle multiple Appium sessions on the same machine.
 You must modify [the port number in appium-for-mac](https://github.com/appium/appium-for-mac/blob/2356957dc73b6275262c918ca8f4184ef4a25af0/AppiumForMac/AppiumForMacAppDelegate.m#L36) and build the app to coordinate the port number on `AppiumForMac`.
 Appium-mac-driver tries to establish a session to the host/port referencing `a4mPort` and `a4mAppPath`.
-Do not forget to handle your test scenarios properly not to conflict each other since the scenarios runs on the machine.
+Do not forget to handle your test scenarios properly not to conflict each other since scenarios run on the same machine.